nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    * 2b1.
 Le Tracker shows an error message.

-   Use case ends.
+      Use case resumes at step 1.

 * 2c.
 There is no such module.

    * 2c1.
 Le Tracker shows an error message.

-   Use case ends.
+      Use case resumes at step 1.

 * 3a.
 The given index of the video is invalid.

    * 3a1.
 Le Tracker shows an error message.

-   Use case ends.
+      Use case resumes at step 2.

 * 3b.
 The given index of the lecture is invalid.

    * 3b1.
 Le Tracker shows an error message.

-   Use case ends.
+      Use case resumes at step 2.

 * 3c.
 The given index of the module is invalid.

    * 3c1.
 Le Tracker shows an error message.

-   Use case ends.
+      Use case resumes at step 2.

 _{More to be added}_